WireGuard/wireguard-freebsd/MISSING.md

 - The `PRIV_NET_WG` privilege.
 - `sogetsockaddr` helper function, which belongs in `uipc_socket.c`.

-We're emulating these in support.h/support.c, but they should go away for the merge.
+We're emulating these in support.h, but they should go away for the merge.